Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Waves propagating across the magnetic field

-4. Slow MHD wave (SMHD), which in the case of a uniform magnetic field perpendicular to the direction of the wave propagation is reduced to a static perturbation \cite{kulik,lleldin}.
+\end{enumerate} which in the case of a uniform magnetic field perpendicular to the direction of the wave propagation are reduced to static perturbation \cite{kulik,lleldin}.

-The waves here differ from classical EM waves in vacuum, or waves in the ideal MHD, which don't have imaginary parts.
-Here EM wave is damping in the medium without magnetic field \eqref{decremem}, and the speed of the fast MHD wave \eqref{mhdwave} differs from its classical value \cite{kulik,lleldin} due to account of the displacement current.
+The waves here differ from classical EM waves in vacuum, or waves in the ideal MHD, which do not have imaginary parts.
+Here EM wave is damping in the media without magnetic field (\ref{decremem}), and the speed of the fast MHD wave (\ref{fast_slow}) differs from its classical value \cite{kulik,lleldin} due to account of the displacement current.

-In the experiments and devices on the Earth the relation between non-dimensional parameters \eqref{param} usually is $a\ll 1$, $s\ll 1$, but their ratio may be arbitrary, from zero to infinity.
-In astrophysical objects, like pulsars, X-ray sources, AGN etc. relativistic effects may be important and we may expect $a,s \lesssim 1$.
-For better qualitative understanding of the behaviour of different modes from the dispersion equation \eqref{disprel_z} we start from the the solution with moderate input parameters $s = 0.03, a = 0.06$, and find for these parameters the numerical solutions $x_r(z),\,\,x_i(z)$ for four different modes presented in Figs.\ref{fig:case1r},\ref{fig:case1i}.
+Usually in the experiments and devices on the Earth the relation between non-dimensional parameters (\ref{param}) is $a\ll 1$, $s\ll 1$, but their ratio may be arbitrary.
+In astrophysical objects, like pulsars, X-ray sources, AGNs relativistic effects could be important and we may expect $a, s \lesssim 1$.

+For better qualitative understanding of the behaviour of different modes from the dispersion equation (\ref{disprel1}) we start from the the solution with moderate input parameters $s = 0.03$, $a = 0.06$, and find for these parameters numerical solutions $x_r(\nu/\varkappa),\,\,x_i(\nu/\varkappa)$, for four different modes presented in Figs.\ref{fig:case1r},\ref{fig:case1i}.

-In this case, fast MHD waves are smoothly connected with the sound ones, while the slow MHD waves with $x_r = 0$ are connected with the electromagnetic waves.
-Additional calculations have shown, that the electromagnetic waves appear at $z=\nu/\kappa = 2$ for any $a,s\ll 1$.
+In this case, rapid MHD waves are smoothly connected with the sound ones.
+Additional calculations had shown, that the electromagnetic waves exist at $\nu/\varkappa = 2$ for any $a,s\ll 1$, and don't propagate in the region with $\nu/\varkappa > 2$.